benhoyt/goawk/csv.md

 ...
 ```

+### Example: output a field by name

-To output only a single field (in this case the state's abbreviation):
+To output a field by name (in this case the state's abbreviation):

 ```
 $ goawk -i csv -H '{ print @"Abbreviation" }' testdata/csv/states.csv